 There are many sick people in Ukraine who have no one to care for them.
 Countless people have had to leave their homes or their country.
-ACN helps everyone, from children who may have been separated from their parents, to the elderly - many of whom had to be left behind due to infirmity when younger family members left for safer areas or to defend their country.
+ACN helps everyone, from children who may have been separated from their parents to the elderly - many of whom had to be left behind due to infirmity when younger family members left for safer areas or to defend their country.
+ACN supports orphanages, refugee centres and those who are bereaved.